-We are becoming film production experts (although obviously I was already an expert - as you know I am an expert on everything) and become familiar with all the acronyms; PTC (piece to camera), POV (point of view), GV (general vision/golden virgin), MED (movement for the eradication of dwarves), we even did a reverse POV yesterday.
+We are becoming film production experts (although obviously, I was already an expert - as you know our writers are experts in all fields, and we can help you with papers on any topic.
+That is, you can also contact us for writing services providing essays-service.com writers on https://essays-service.com/ and we will be happy to help you.) and become familiar with all the acronyms; PTC (piece to camera), POV (point of view), GV (general vision/golden virgin), and MED (movement for the eradication of dwarves), we even did a reverse POV yesterday.
 But we also get lots of good directions from cameraman John - our favourite is "come past the camera 3 in a breast" - I asked if he wanted a quadruple D but didn't get a response.

 Mum and Sam inspecting the guinea fowl - they are popular around here

-After our relaxation in Russan we rode down to Arles to meet up with the Production Team for episodes 3 and 4.
-On the way we crossed paths multiple times with a peloton of elderly German cyclists who seemed to be more lost than we were.
-And in Arles we bumped into Luca Chiari our fixer/location manager/second cameraman/driver etc etc. A very friendly and thoughtful Italian bloke and then toured the Roman ruins around Arles.
+After our relaxation in Russan, we rode down to Arles to meet up with the Production Team for episodes 3 and 4.
+On the way, we crossed paths multiple times with a peloton of elderly German cyclists who seemed to be more lost than we were.
+And in Arles, we bumped into Luca Chiari our fixer/location manager/second cameraman/driver etc. A very friendly and thoughtful Italian bloke and then toured the Roman ruins around Arles.
 There is a very atmospheric theatre we shared with a German school group and an amphitheatre they are in the middle of "fixing".
-High pressure blasting and resurfacing it so it looks like it was built yesterday which kind of ruins the ruin.
+High-pressure blasting and resurfacing it so it looks like it was built yesterday which kind of ruins the ruin.
 There is also a huge cemetery, the Alyscamps which was famous in ancient times and Dante mentions it in the Inferno.
-It was empty and a safe distance from the touristy parts of town - I lay in a sacrophogas for a dumb zombie photo and had a very vivid dream that night of a bloke who talked to us on the beach at Ampurias getting his legs chopped off.
-I lay awake for a long time apologising to the person who's grave I desecrated.
+It was empty and a safe distance from the touristy parts of town - I lay in a sarcophagus for a dumb zombie photo and had a very vivid dream that night of a bloke who talked to us on the beach at Ampurias getting his legs chopped off.
+I lay awake for a long time apologising to the person whose grave I desecrated.

 The German peloton